 - After the posts are completely setup, users are able to attach the lines.
 Ropes are made of a flexible fabric.
 Store managers attach the plastic ends to the fabric and insert them into the receivers on the poles.
 There is a locking mechanism to ensure the ropes remain in place.
 Users can easily reposition the belt stanchions when it is necessary to redesign the line.

-What options do customers have when purchasing economic crowd control barriers?
+What options do customers have when purchasing affordable crowd control barriers?

 - There are a variety of choices when it comes to the material and finish of the fabric belt stancions.
 The barriers are available in aluminum and steel for different grades of durability.
 These systems come with brushed aluminum, steel or black finishes to best correspond with the décor.